Insights for Zivver Secure Email

 - Do users use Zivver effectively to prevent data leaks?

-- Is second-factor authentication used effectively to send sensitive emails?
+- Is two-factor (2FA) authentication used effectively to send sensitive emails?

 - Are email open rates affected as a result of senders encrypting emails?